 When I checked the permissions on the organizational unit I could see that the script had added the AAD_ account with a bunch of permissions.
 Everything looked good.

 However, I quickly started generating errors in Azure AD Connect.
-When I opened Synchronization Manager I received the following error on the export of my Office 365 group.
+When I opened the Synchronization Manager I received the following error on the export of my Office 365 group.
 “Permission Issue – Access is denied”

 The resolution – it was the wrong account

-The issue was I had the wrong account.
+The issue was, I had the wrong account.
 The article had assumed Azure AD Connect was using an account prefixed with “AAD_”.
 This was not the case.
 I had this account but Azure AD Connect was not using it.

 If you have ever upgraded from an older version of directory synchronization, or, moved directory synchronization from one server to another, it is entirely possible your Active Directory is littered with old directory synchronization accounts.
-In my case I had both an old AAD_ account but I also had an MSOL_ account, which was what AAD Connect was currently using.
+In my case, I had both an old AAD_ account but I also had an MSOL_ account, which was what AAD Connect was currently using.
 Once I switched the script to use the MSOL_ account all my errors in Synchronization Manager went away and group writeback began to function.

 To determine which account Azure AD Connect is using double click the Azure AD Connect icon.